-Students who wish to change degree or certificate programs must meet with an Academic or First Year Advisor in the First Year Experience Office (College Center, C-124) or Advising and Counseling Services (College Center, C-165).
+Students who wish to change degree or certificate programs must meet with an Academic Advisor in Advising and Counseling Services (College Center, C-165).
 A student who wishes to enter the Nursing program, or change from non-degree-seeking to degree-seeking must complete an Information Update Form in the Admissions Office (Lower-Library, L-032).